airtable_crud 1.3.0 copy "airtable_crud: ^1.3.0" to clipboard

 Pub Version

-The Airtable CRUD Flutter Plugin is a robust solution for integrating Airtable's API with your Flutter applications.
+The Airtable CRUD Flutter Package is a robust solution for integrating Airtable's API with your Flutter applications.
 It enables developers to perform essential CRUD operations and filter records seamlessly.

 Features #

-• Fetch Records: Retrieve all records from a specified table.
+• Fetch Records: Retrieve all records with optional filtering, field selection, and pagination

-• Bulk Create Records: Create multiple records efficiently in batches.
+• Create Records: Add single or multiple records efficiently in batches

-• Delete Records: Remove records from your Airtable table.
+• Delete Records: Remove single or multiple records with detailed results

 Getting Started #